 Design at the system level relies on abstraction to manage complexity.
-In this paper, we have described extensions to VHDL that introduce abstract forms of communication and concurrency.
+In this report, we have described extensions to VHDL that introduce abstract forms of communication and concurrency.
 These extensions make the language suitable for design of behavior and structure at the system level.
 Our extensions are not biased towards hardware or software refinement of a design.
-Thus, the extended language can be used to express behavior and structure of a system before partitioning into hardware and software, supporting exploration of hardware/software trade-offs and hardware/ software co-design.
+Thus, the extended language can be used to express behavior and structure of a system before partitioning into hardware and software, supporting exploration of hardware/software trade-offs and hardware/software co-design.
 The approach we have taken is to provide abstract forms of the existing language mechanisms for communication and concurrency.
 This eases refinement of hardware partitions of a design to lower-level implementations expressed in VHDL.
 The abstract forms of communication and concurrency also ease refinement of the software partitions to programming-language implementation.

-Whereas this paper provides an overview of the language extensions, a more detailed specification can be found in a separate Technical Report [2].
-Subsequent work in the SUAVE project will involve implementing the extensions in the SAVANT framework [19], and validating the language design with use cases to be published by the SI2 System Level Design Language (SLDL) Committee.
+Subsequent work in the SUAVE project will involve implementing the extensions in the SAVANT framework [18], and validating the language design with use cases to be published by the SI System Level Design Language (SLDL) Committee.